PseudoKnight/CHDiscord/README.md

 ### discord_member_set_muted(member, boolean)
 Set a user's server muted state.
 Throws IllegalArgumentException if member is not connected to a voice channel.
-Requires the 'Mute Members' permission.
+Requires the `Mute Members` permission.

 ## Events